dotnet/msbuild/documentation/specs/project-cache.md

 # Summary

-Project cache is a new assembly based plugin extension point in MSBuild which determines whether a build request (a project) can be skipped during build.
-The main expected benefit is reduced build times via [caching and / or distribution](https://github.com/dotnet/msbuild/blob/master/documentation/specs/static-graph.md#weakness-of-the-old-model-caching-and-distributability).
+Project cache is a new assembly-based plugin extension point in MSBuild which determines whether a build request (a project) can be skipped during build.
+The main expected benefit is reduced build times via [caching and/or distribution](https://github.com/dotnet/msbuild/blob/master/documentation/specs/static-graph.md#weakness-of-the-old-model-caching-and-distributability).

 # Motivation

-As the introduction to [static graph](https://github.com/dotnet/msbuild/blob/master/documentation/specs/static-graph.md#what-is-static-graph-for) suggests, as a repo gets bigger and more complex, weaknesses in MSBuild's scheduling and incrementality models become more apparent and build times get very long.
-This suggests MSBuild needs to change or get replaced in order to scale.
+As the introduction to [static graph](https://github.com/dotnet/msbuild/blob/master/documentation/specs/static-graph.md#what-is-static-graph-for) suggests, large and complex repos expose the weaknesses in MSBuild's scheduling and incrementality models as build times elongate.
+This project cache plugin lets MSBuild natively communicate with existing tools that enable build caching and/or distribution, enabling true scalability.
-However, many users and tools depend on MSBuild's current APIs and language semantics.
-This makes MSBuild very hard to significantly change or replace, as it would induce a big cost to users.
-The project cache plugin allows MSBuild to natively communicate with existing tools that enable build caching and / or distribution but without changing its public API and user interface (too much).

-For example, it allows Visual Studio builds to benefit from caching and distribution without extensive changes to Visual Studio.
-The plugin achieves a dependency inversion: instead of higher level build engines ([Cloudbuild](https://www.microsoft.com/research/publication/cloudbuild-microsofts-distributed-and-caching-build-service/), [Anybuild](https://github.com/AnyBuild/AnyBuild), [BuildXL](https://github.com/microsoft/BuildXL), etc) calling into MSBuild, MSBuild will call into them, keeping MSBuild's external APIs and command line arguments largely unchanged and thus reusable by Visual Studio.
+Visual Studio is one beneficiary.
+This plugin inverts dependencies among build systems: instead of higher level build engines ([Cloudbuild](https://www.microsoft.com/research/publication/cloudbuild-microsofts-distributed-and-caching-build-service/), [Anybuild](https://github.com/AnyBuild/AnyBuild), [BuildXL](https://github.com/microsoft/BuildXL), etc) calling into MSBuild, MSBuild calls into them, keeping MSBuild's external APIs and command line arguments largely unchanged and thus reusable by Visual Studio.

-Users also reuse their investment in learning MSBuild's mental models, command line experience, logging formats, etc. Furthermore, user cognitive load is reduced by having the same build experience between Visual Studio and command line.
-Before, users with access to higher level build engines would use that tool from the command line, but it would have a different experience from the build experience that Visual Studio provided.
+This change also simplifies and unifies user experiences.
+MSBuild works the same from Visual Studio or the command line without dramatically changing how it works.

 # Plugin requirements

-- Respond to MSBuild whether a build request needs building.
+- The plugin should tell MSBuild whether a build request needs building.
 If a project is skipped, then the plugin needs to ensure that:
-  - the filesystem looks as if the project built
+  - it makes the filesystem look as if the project built
-  - returns sufficient information that MSBuild can construct a valid [BuildResult](https://github.com/dotnet/msbuild/blob/d39f2e4f5f3d461bc456f9abed9adec4a2f0f542/src/Build/BackEnd/Shared/BuildResult.cs#L30-L33) for its internal scheduling logic, such that future requests to build a skipped project are served directly from MSBuild's internal caches.
+  - it returns sufficient information back to MSBuild such that MSBuild can construct a valid [BuildResult](https://github.com/dotnet/msbuild/blob/d39f2e4f5f3d461bc456f9abed9adec4a2f0f542/src/Build/BackEnd/Shared/BuildResult.cs#L30-L33) for its internal scheduling logic, such that future requests to build a skipped project are served directly from MSBuild's internal caches.
-- New MSBuild execution mode where it can query the plugin but not build anything.
-- Do not impose constraints in addition to static graph and the plugin's constraints.

-# High level design
+# High-level design
 - For each [BuildRequestData](https://github.com/dotnet/msbuild/blob/d39f2e4f5f3d461bc456f9abed9adec4a2f0f542/src/Build/BackEnd/BuildManager/BuildRequestData.cs#L83) ([ProjectInstance](https://github.com/dotnet/msbuild/blob/d39f2e4f5f3d461bc456f9abed9adec4a2f0f542/src/Build/Instance/ProjectInstance.cs#L71), Global Properties, Targets) submitted to the [BuildManager](https://github.com/dotnet/msbuild/blob/d39f2e4f5f3d461bc456f9abed9adec4a2f0f542/src/Build/BackEnd/BuildManager/BuildManager.cs#L38), MSBuild asks the plugin whether to build the request or not.
   - If the BuildRequestData is based on a project path instead of a ProjectInstance, the project is evaluated by the BuildManager.
 - If the plugin decides to build, then MSBuild proceeds building the project as usual.